aesteve-rh/git-prune-merged/README.md

         Are you sure?
 [Y/n] n
     [I] Skipping origin/dev-branch4

-Prune all branches (local and remote) and do not ask for confirmation:
+Do a dry-run simulation for prunning all branches (local and remote), and do not ask for confirmation:

-    git prune-merged pr --all --yes
+    git prune-merged --all --yes --dry-run
     [I] [deleted] .... origin/dev-branch3
     [I] [deleted] .... origin/dev-branch4
     [I] [deleted] .... dev-branch1